 And that’s because travel insurance with medical coverage, also known as Travel Medical Insurance can actually cancel your policy after a certain age.
 These are often confused with health insurance policies.
 But they are entirely different and knowing the difference can really save you time, money, and surprises.

 And remember earlier when I emphasized you need to verify the source of the information?
-We at Mexico Relocation Guide verify and fact-check the information we publish about healthcare on our Mexico Relocation Course and on our website through a licensed healthcare broker in Mexico.
+We at Mexico Relocation Guide verify and fact-check the information we publish about healthcare on our Mexico Relocation Guide and on our website through a licensed healthcare broker in Mexico.
 That way you know the information is accurate and you can trust what you learn from us.